What is Menu

 A Menu is a list of dishes that are available for sale in a food service outlet or that can be served at a meal.
 In French, menu means in minute detail, and in English, it is also termed as ‘bill of fare‘.

-These are different types of menus in the hotel industry:
+These are different menu types in the hotel industry:

 1. Breakfast Menu